CopterExpress/clover/roswww_static/README.md

 ## Parameters

+Parameters are passed through environment variables:

-* `index` – path for index page, otherwise packages list would be generated.
+* `ROSWWW_INDEX` – path for index page, otherwise packages list would be generated.
-* `default_package` – if set then the index page would redirect to this package's page.
+* `ROSWWW_DEFAULT` – if set then the index page would redirect to this package's page.